Qarj/WebImblaze-Selenium/MANUAL.md

 The method is specified as `selenium` and this is used in conjunction with `command` to drive Selenium.

-`$selresp` refers to the Selenium Response.
-This will be stored in the http.txt file for each step.
+The response will be stored in the http.txt file for each step.
 Typically Selenium just responds with `1` for a command to do something - e.g. click on an element.

 The example gets a web page, and automatically takes a screenshot which will be saved in the output folder.

-Many different commands are supported, to see them all refer to Selenium::Remote::Driver on cpan which can be found here: http://search.cpan.org/~gempesaw/Selenium-Remote-Driver/lib/Selenium/Remote/Driver.pm
+Many different commands are supported, to see them all refer to Selenium::Remote::Driver on cpan which can be found here: https://metacpan.org/pod/Selenium::Remote::Driver

 In addition, there are many helper (start with underscore _) functions built into this plugin that make working with Selenium very easy.
 See the
 [Helper Functions](#helper) section.